 As a general rule, when you apply for and are granted Spanish nationality by residency, you must renounce your prior citizenship.

-Nevertheless, there is an exemption: those individuals from Ibero-American countries (former Spanish colonies), Equatorial Guinea, the Philippines, and Portugal can keep both their original nationality and the Spanish one.
+Nevertheless, there is an exemption: individuals from Ibero-American countries (former Spanish colonies), Equatorial Guinea, the Philippines, and Portugal can keep both their original nationality and the Spanish one.

 *Guyana, Trinidad and Tobago, Jamaica, and Haití are not considered Ibero-American countries for this purpose, but Puerto Rico is.